 My favorite dish is hard to choose, but I really enjoyed the elderflower infusion with cherries and smoked sardine – such an unusual mix of flavors and visually it looked like a cherry blossom tree in my bowl.
 Surprisingly I loved the smoked sweet breads too.
 And the caramelized apricot was so beautifully presented and crafted it was a shame to eat it.

 And the final number of course is the bill – 240 Euros per person for the Festival set menu and the wine pairing.

-If this gets your taste buds yearning for a similar experience, then make your reservations early as the wait is 6/7 months for advanced bookings for Tuesdays, Wednesdays and Thursdays and 10/11 months for Fridays and Saturdays.
+If this gets your taste buds yearning for a similar experience, then make your reservations early as the wait is 6 to 7 months for advanced bookings for Tuesdays, Wednesdays and Thursdays and 10 to 11 months for Fridays and Saturdays.

 The only number I didn’t want to know is how many calories I consumed – instead I chose to not think about it and go take a 90 minute siesta.